3DCP-TUe/SaladSlicer/README.md

 - Slicing planar 2.5D objects from a 2D curve
 - Slicing planar 3D objects from a 3D mesh
-- Slicing non-planar 3D objects from a 3D mesh
 - Possibility to define your own slicers and/or reconstruct and customize the pre-defined slicers with the components from the Geometry category.
 - Possibility to construct an NC program (G-code) for the sliced geometry.
 - Possibility to convert all sliced objects to planes that can be used to construct programs for, for example, ABB and KUKA robots.